AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 PI to Data Hub is now able to transfer AF elements and attributes to AVEVA Data Hub and create them as assets and metadata.
 PI to Data Hub will transfer the following AF objects to AVEVA Data Hub:

-*PI to OCS Configuration Utility Improvements*
+*PI to Data Hub Configuration Utility Improvements*

 Please consult the PI to Data Hub online documentation for more details on how to configure a transfer with AF elements and attributes.